nicholasgcotton/Nuix-Export-To-Evidence-Reports/README.md

 4) Check for depreciated API calls and update as required for Nuix >8.
 5) Add check for populated-stores for exporting each document type (PDF, Native).
 Currently it will fail badly if/when you attempt to export data that does not exist or is not available to the Nuix workstation app (e.g. if you have moved the evidence files and try to export natives).
 Workaround: populate stores (PDF/Native) of the type you intend to export ahead of time.

-## Completed Items
+#### Completed Items
 1) As of v1.71: Add license checks to avoid attempting EXPORT_LEGAL (documents with markup) when it will fail.
+Uses code from: https://github.com/Nuix/Export-Family-PDFs

 ### Known Bugs:
 1) When exporting documents with markup (vetted documents) a Production set is created.
 Issue: Gives the appearance of a production set for every export, which is not the case.
 Current solution: ignore production sets.
 Goal Solution: Delete unnecessary production set after export is complete.
+2) Crashes when attempting to export items (either PDFs or Natives) that are not accessible (in the case of PDFs this means not generated, in the case of natives this most likely means your evidence has moved).
+Workaround: Use Nuix feature "populate stores" for the PDFs or Natives on the items you wish to export before calling the script.

 ### Known Issues
 1) Due to a limitation within Nuix there is no option to show the box around markup areas without actually applying the vetting.